Recruitment Agents

 The code of conduct will also be applicable to the RAs engaged by the PEI to recruit students on its behalf.
 The code of conduct covers the following basic areas:

-- The RA must not contravene any expectation stated in the contract;
+1. the RA must not contravene any expectation stated in this Agreement;

-- The RA must be aware of relevant Singapore laws and regulations of any government agency and do not go against these laws and regulations;
+3. the RA must be aware of the relevant Singapore laws and regulations and guidelines issued by the relevant authorities and not go against these laws and regulations and guidelines;

-- The RA cannot collect payment on behalf of Beacon.
+7. the RA shall not collect payment from prospective or existing students on behalf of Beacon.